aws/aws-cdk-rfcs/text/0485-aws-batch.md

 | B                | 0.5           |

-and we had the same vCPU requirements as above, then for every one `'B'` job scheduled, there would be four `'A'` jobs scheduled.
+and we had the same vCPU requirements as above, then for every one `'B'` job scheduled, there would be one `'A'` job scheduled.

 The second example would be configured like this: